-If you are wearing contacts, remove them before flushing your eye.
-If you are not able to remove a contact, flush your eye with the contact in.
+If you are wearing contacts, remove them before you flush your eye.
+If you can't remove a contact, flush your eye with the contact in place.

 Flush the eye from the inner corner toward the outer corner.
+Use large amounts of water.
 This prevents a substance in the eye from washing into the other eye.
 Flushing the eye will be easier if you have someone who can help you.

-Any of the following may be done to flush the eye.
+You can use any of these methods to flush the eye.
 You must hold the eyelids open while you:

-Run water from a garden hose over your eye (do not use the spray nozzle).
+- Run water from a garden hose over your eye.
+(Don't use the spray nozzle.)

 - Pour water from a pitcher or jug over your eye.

 Do not use alcohol to flush the eye.

 Flushing your eye may help relieve mild eye symptoms.
 It's the most important first aid measure for a chemical substance in the eye.
 The sooner you get a chemical out of the eye, the less damage it may do.